New push to ban abortion in Kansas as vote on amendment approaches

 House Bill 2746 prohibits most abortion procedures, except under certain circumstances.
 According to Section E, line 6 of the bill, this includes saving the life or preserving the life of an unborn child cases where death is caused by a miscarriage or stillbirth and in certain cases where the mother’s life is threatened.

-The bill was officially introduced to the House Committee on Federal and State Affairs on Tuesday after a request for introduction earlier this month from Representative Trevor Jacobs, a Republican from Fort Scott.
+The bill was officially introduced to the House Committee on Federal and State Affairs on Tuesday after a request for introduction earlier this month from Representative Trevor Jacobs, R-Fort Scott.

 Abortion in Kansas is currently legal.